Compliance

 Planning: This involves identifying risks, assessing their impact, and planning how to address them through risk treatment plans.
 For example, a company might plan to implement multi-factor authentication to reduce the risk of unauthorized access.

 Support: Adequate resources, competent personnel, and appropriate communication channels are essential for an effective ISMS.
-This support ensures that security measures are effectively implemented and maintained across the organization.
+Guidance from experts or established frameworks is also important to optimize ISMS implementation and ensure best practices are followed throughout the organization.

 Operations: Implementing the planned controls and processes to manage information security risks.
 This could include regular software updates, access control measures, and employee training programs.